 Additional Features – Whereas a tactical watch may offer everything from an alarm clock to GPS for hunting capability, an altimeter, barometer and more a field watch will typically be fairly light on the features and what features there are will be more related to build quality than bells and whistles.
 That is, you’ll see things like a titanium casing rather than a barometer.
 That’s because you typically aren’t going to ask as much of a field watch as you will a tactical watch.

 Price – At the end of the day it all comes down to price and how much you’re willing or able to pay.
-While there isn’t a field watch on our list that is outrageously expensive several are in the $400+ range which is nothing to sneeze at.
+While there isn’t a field watch on our list that is outrageously expensive several are in the $400+ range (under $1000 range) which is nothing to sneeze at.
 If you’re working within a limited budget fear not; there are still field watches out there that deliver outstanding build quality, compelling looks and useful features for fairly short money.

 Today’s field watch has come a long way from the rudimentary models strapped around soldiers’ wrists back when Woodrow Wilson was President.
 Today they’re fashioned from state-of-the-art materials including titanium, carbon polycarbonate and sapphire and are driven by power sources that simply didn’t exist 100 years ago like Lithium-ion batteries and self-winding mechanisms.
 Many of today’s most attractive field watches also comfortably double as dress watches; they’re that good looking.
 If you’re looking for a high quality field watch consider one of the models reviewed above and use the “things to consider” list to help make your final decision.